 This chapter is devoted to our fantastic KINDNESS officers, office staff and KINDNESS Ambassadors.
 The success of any organization is directly related to the quality and dedication of those who work within the organizational structure.
 We are fortunate to have people who not only want to display their creative talent but truly believe that our work with improving the quality of all our lives through acts of KINDNESS is an essential part of their own personality.
 Below is a list of those involved with keeping our work moving forward.
-To learn more about these individuals, you may click on their name for further information.

 Chuck Wall, Ph.D., President